 B. In determining the adequacy of a route of access, the advisory agency shall consider the potential for blockage of the route by flood, fire or landslide and the effect of such blockage on the safe evacuation of future users and occupants of the division and on the deployment of fire equipment or other services under emergency conditions.
+Each route of access to a highway from or through a VHFHSZ shall have adequate capacity, safety, and viability to accommodate emergency egress and access by fire-fighting apparatus and other emergency equipment, as defined by Title 32 (Fire Code) of the County Code.

-The advisory agency may disapprove a design which makes use of a residential street as a route of access to industrial, commercial or other divisions of land generating traffic which would conflict with the residential character use of the street.
+C. The advisory agency may disapprove a design which makes use of a residential street as a route of access to industrial, commercial or other divisions of land generating traffic which would conflict with the residential character use of the street.